Linkkijkl/linkki-web/content/yhdistys/jäsenyys.en.md

 ### Equipment maintenance
 Discount: -10% off the normal maintenance prices
 Valid on all days.
-Booking method: advance booking only via the Internet: https://twice.shop/laajis/l/laajisvlinehuolto/shop, subcode: HuoltoAJ24, proof of membership still to be provided on the spot.
+Booking method: advance booking only via the Internet: https://twice.shop/laajis/l/laajisvlinehuolto/shop, discount code: HuoltoAJ24, proof of membership still to be provided on the spot.

 ### Adventure Park
 Discount: adventure ticket 20€ / adventure time max.
 Max.
 3 hours